What is the project?

 Maine and New Hampshire have among the highest per capita reliance on private wells for drinking water in the United States (ME: 56% and NH: 40%).
 Approximately 10% of Maine wells and 20% of New Hampshire wells have elevated levels of arsenic, yet well water testing rates are low in both states.
 As part of an NIH-Science Education Partnership Award (SEPA), the MDI Biological Laboratory is engaging students and teachers in Maine and New Hampshire in well water testing.
 Data collected from the project will be analyzed by students and teachers and used in two ways: 1) To cultivate data literacy by teaching students how to understand, create, and communicate scientific data.
 2) To identify well water contamination solutions that communities can translate into action, particularly arsenic mitigation strategies.

 Your child’s teacher will send a Parent Packet home, which includes:

-- Parafilm to seal the test tubes (wrap around the lid after you’ve capped the tube).
+- Parafilm to seal the containers (wrap around the lid after you’ve capped the container).

 - A pre-labeled refrigerator magnet with your sample number.

 Collect two well water samples and register your sample number by clicking “Enter Well Water Data Here” on the All About Arsenic homepage.
 Send your sample back to school with your child.
 Your samples will be analyzed at the Dartmouth Trace Element Analysis Core for 13 contaminants, including arsenic.
 After a few weeks, results will be uploaded by project coordinators to the All About Arsenic project on Anecdata and you will be able to check them whenever you want.
 Use the refrigerator magnet your child’s teacher sent home to keep track of your sample number.
 If you have any questions about your results, you can: